jcs-instructor/mobtimer/backlog.md

 # Next (CURRENT TOP GOALS: 1.
 DOGFOOD, 2.
 PREP FOR CUSTOMERS TO USE)

 - [x] **Deploy to onrender so can dogfood**
+- [ ] **Speed up tests**
+      - refactor processRawRequest to just return the response and mobName (don't need others)
-- [ ] **Speed up tests** - Reduce integration tests: instead do most of that test logic in the tests that calls processRawRequest directly
-      (initial intent: keep in integration: alternative websocket & all 2 mob tests)
+      - Reduce integration tests: instead do most of that test logic in the tests that calls processRawRequest directly (initial intent: keep in integration: alternative websocket & all 2 mob tests)
 - [ ] **Refactor Socket Files** - Move unrelated functions out of backendSocket and consider making classes with static functions
 - [ ] **Rename client.reset** to client.cancelTimer